Miska05/wallet-ui/docs/wallet-connect.md

 ## The objective

-We want to create a walletconnect compatible web wallet that allows the dapps to, once a session is established, to create an iframe of the web wallet to have a long running instance of the wallet.
+We want to create a walletconnect compatible web wallet that allows the dApps to, once a session is established, to create an iframe of the web wallet to have a long running instance of the wallet.

-It's necessary to handover the walletconnect connection from the fully-fledged website wallet to the newly created iframe specifically for that dapp.
+It's necessary to handover the walletconnect connection from the fully-fledged website wallet to the newly created iframe specifically for that dApp.

 ## But what's exactly a session?